 At 19,341 feet/5,895 meters, snow-capped Mount Kilimanjaro in Tanzania is the highest peak in Africa and the world's tallest free-standing mountain.
 It's also the world's tallest walkable mountain—and what a walk it is.
 To reach the summit, one must pass through five distinct climate zones ranging from rainforest to alpine desert and eventually glacial Arctic.
 Although it is possible to climb Mount Kilimanjaro without any specific mountaineering training or equipment, summiting the Roof of Africa is not an easy task.

 Find a Tour Operator

 Experts estimate that only 65% of climbers reach the summit of Kilimanjaro, but your chances increase significantly if you choose the right operator.
-It is compulsory to climb Kilimanjaro with a guide, and although it is possible to find independent guides for slightly cheaper rates, organized tours offer a better experience and better back-up in case of emergency.
+It is compulsory to climb Kilimanjaro with a guide, and although you can find independent guides for slightly cheaper rates, organized tours offer a better experience and better back-up in case of emergency.
 Operators vary from first-class to downright negligent, so it's important to be selective and to prioritize safety over cost.
 Thomson Treks is a respected operator with a 98%+ success rate.

-Top Tip: Avoid low-end companies and make sure to check operator reviews and success rates.
+Top Tip: Avoid low-end companies and make sure to check operator reviews and success rates carefully before deciding.